-No. While the majority of campers hail from the northeastern part of the United States, usually more than 25 states and a dozen countries are represented.
+No. While the majority of campers hail from the northeastern part of the United States, usually more than 25 states and a dozen countries are represented each summer.

 Where is Brown Ledge located?

-Brown Ledge is located on Lake Champlain in the town of Colchester, just north of Burlington, Vermont’s largest city.
-On the western edge of New England, Brown Ledge has the perfect mix of lake front, and wooded forest.
-The state’s finest hospital, the University of Vermont, and an abundance of restaurants and shops are within a fifteen minute drive of camp.
+Brown Ledge is located on Lake Champlain in the town of Colchester, VT.
+We are situated just north of Burlington, Vermont’s largest city.
+Nestled in the western edge of New England, Brown Ledge has the perfect mix of lake front, and wooded forest.
+The University of Vermont, the state’s finest hospital, and an abundance of restaurants and shops are within a fifteen minute drive of camp.

 How easy is travel to Brown Ledge?